OfficeDev/office-js-docs-pr/docs/develop/make-office-add-in-compatible-with-existing-com-add-in.md

 ## Specify an equivalent COM add-in in the manifest

-To enable compatibility with an existing COM add-in, identify the equivalent COM add-in in the [manifest](add-in-manifests.md) of your Office Add-in.
-Then Office on Windows will use the COM add-in instead of the Office Add-in.
+To enable compatibility between your Office Add-in and COM add-in, identify the equivalent COM add-in in the [manifest](add-in-manifests.md) of your Office Add-in.
+Then Office on Windows will use the COM add-in instead of the Office Add-in, if they're both installed.

-The following example shows the portion of the manifest that specifies a COM add-in and an XLL as equivalent.
-Often you will specify both, so for completeness this example shows both in context.
-The equivalent add-ins are identified by their `ProgID` and `FileName` respectively.
-For more information on XLL compatibility, see [Make your custom functions compatible with XLL user-defined functions](../excel/make-custom-functions-compatible-with-xll-udf.md).
+The following example shows the portion of the manifest that specifies a COM add-in as an equivalent add-in.
+The value of the `ProgID` element identifies the COM add-in.

 ```xml
 <VersionOverrides>